 Driving on the Wrong Side of the Road: Although sometimes it is tempting to do so in order to pass stopped traffic, and sometimes people accidentally turn the wrong way on a one-way road, it goes without saying that driving in an oncoming traffic lane can be extremely dangerous.

-Vehicle Defects: Poor maintenance of a vehicle, particularly of its brakes, can contribute to accidents.
+Maintenance Issues: Poor maintenance of a vehicle, particularly of its brakes, can contribute to accidents.
 Drivers are responsible to make sure that their cars are safe to drive.

 Vehicle Lights: The failure to properly use turn signals, the failure to properly maintain headlights, brake lights, and signal lights, the failure to illuminate headlights.